TorinoKX/Bookify/README.md

 ## Important Information

 This project relies on a proxy server that is inactive.
 Code modifications will be needed if attempting to make this functional.
+Code has been edited to point to user's localhost.

 ## Available Scripts